raheelaahmed/guage-calculator/README.md

 ##  Development-and-Deployment:

-I have created a repository using Code institute template on git hub.
+I have created a repository using Code institute template on GitHub.

 I have used Git pod codesapce for project development.